Building entity views

 How entity views work

-is created by an EntityViewFactory
+An EntityView is created by an EntityViewFactory based on an EntityViewRequest.

-A controller is still responsible for executing (usually rendering) the actual EntityView
+A controller is still responsible for executing (usually rendering) the actual EntityView.

-is responsible for loading and rendering all default views in the AdminWebModule UI.
+The GenericEntityViewController is responsible for loading and rendering all default views in the AdminWebModule UI.

-The path of the web request to GenericEntityViewController
+The path of the web request to GenericEntityViewController will determine:

 -